liaoxiong3x/DeepCreamPy/README.md

 # To do
 - Finish the user interface
+- Update model with better quality data
+- Add support for black and white images

 Contributions are welcome!
 Special thanks to StartleStars for contributing code for mosaic decensorship and SoftArmpit for greatly simplifying decensoring!